dericparra/climate-news/README.md

 # Climate News

-🌦 News of climate by the biggest 5 newspapers in the world, consuming my very first own API.
+🌦 News of climate by the biggest 5 newspapers in the world, consuming the very first API that I made.

 <h4>
 	🚧 Site 🚀 In development...  🚧